sagemath/trac_to_gh/Issue 9228.md

 # Issue 9228: Bring doctests for interfaces/mwrank.py up to 100% (from 20% (2 of 10)  )

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9228

 Original creator: cremona